 University of Oregon, Graduate Certificate in Women’s and Gender Studies

 Northern Arizona University, Bachelor of Arts in Spanish

 My area of specialization includes 19th-21st century Spanish Peninsular and Latin American literature and film from a transnational perspective, with an emphasis on the relationship between history, literature, memory, and gender.
 More specifically, I explore how writers and filmmakers have grappled with the legacies of 20th century dictatorial violence in Spain and Chile, as well as the loss of revolutionary utopianism that characterized the periods of the Second Spanish Republic (1931-1939) and the Popular Unity (1970-1973).

-As a professor, I teach introductory to advanced level undergraduate courses that integrate language, culture, literature, and film.
 My approach to teaching always emphasizes critical thinking, interdisciplinarity, and active learning.
 In my Spanish language courses, I strive to enliven the language through culturally rich content and encourage students to study abroad by sharing my own experiences traveling and researching in Spain, Chile, Cuba, Ecuador, Guatemala, Mexico, Costa Rica, the Dominican Republic, France and Italy.
-At all levels, I aim to challenge students to grapple with their assumptions and to gain depth of cultural and historical knowledge through the study of language, literature and film.
+At all levels, I aim to challenge students to question their assumptions and to gain depth of cultural and historical knowledge through the study of language, literature and film.

 20th – 21st Century Spanish and Latin American Literature and Cinema